Route from Wisconsin to Maine |

 After pulling over to inspect my car, I decided it was time to get out of town.
 I don't like driving in unknown big cities in Canada any better than I like them in the US.
 And, if I ever go into the eastern portion of Canada again, I will take a survival French course first!
 I did find a safe place to overnight east of Quebec and enjoyed exploring their peaceful waterfront and countryside the next morning.
 I first traveled the Navigators' Route along the St. Lawrence River, and then the Border Route (des Frontières) before crossing into the Province of New Brunswick and then into Maine.
 Both are beautiful drives.

-New Brunswick, Canada is the land beyond
+Saint Croix Island on the left, New Brunswick, Canada is the land beyond |

 By early afternoon I was in Madawaska, ME.
 Going through US Customs there was a breeze; after a few questions while the officer peered into my car, I was off.